Even before turning 20, Kimi Antonelli has rewritten many Formula 1 records and aims to conquer many more.

 4 - Third youngest on the front row

 Antonelli narrowly missed the front row in his sixth appearance, falling short at the Miami GP 2025 by just 2 thousandths.
-He claimed it for the first time at the Sao Paulo GP 2025, qualifying 2nd.
+He achieved it for the first time at the São Paulo GP 2025, qualifying 2nd.
 However, the record belongs to Lance Stroll at 18 years, 10 months, and 5 days at the Italian GP 2017, 24 days younger than Max Verstappen at the Belgian GP 2016.

 5 - Second youngest GP winner

-1 - Youngest Sprint winner
+1 - Youngest Sprint Winner

-3 - Italian with the most F1 victories
+2 - Italian with the most F1 victories

 Before Antonelli, the last Italian to win a GP was Giancarlo Fisichella at the Malaysian GP in 2006.
 In total, 16 Italian drivers have won a GP, but only one has reached double digits: Alberto Ascari claimed 13 GPs from 1951 to 1953.
 Seven decades later, this record might finally fall.

-4 - Youngest World Champion
+3 - Youngest World Champion